nestybox/sysbox/README.md

 There are two ways:

-1) You can download a packaged version from the Sysbox Enterprise repo.
-This is the easiest and best approach if you just want to use Sysbox.
-Installation instructions are provided in that repo.

-TODO: add link to the sysbox-ee repo.

-2) You can build it from source and install it manually.
+1) You can build it from source and install it manually.
 This is the best approach if you are looking for a deeper dive or if you want to contribute to Sysbox.
 See the [developer's guide](docs/developers-guide/README.md) for more on this.

+or

+2) You can download a packaged version from the [Nestybox website](https://www.nestybox.com).
+   This is the easiest and best approach if you just want to use Sysbox.

 ## Using Sysbox